CategoryCultural Studies, Travel, Former Cultural Studies

 New Zealand offers stunning nature, fantastic climate and ever-changing landscapes.
 The people in New Zealand are very hospitable and forthcoming, the weather is amazing and all things considered, the country is very safe for tourists.
 For example there are no dangerous animals or insects.

-New Zealand is primarily made up of two large islands, the northern island and the southern island.
-Both islands offer a varied culture and especially the nature is very varied and diverse.
-The southern island consists of a through-going mountain range, known as "the southern Alps" with mountain peaks as high as 4.000 meters, deep bays, rain forests, gletchers, white sand beaches and a fantastic scenery.
-The central part of the northern island is very open and rough with distinct signs of the constant movement of the tectonic plates in the underground.
-Along the green coasts of the northern island you will find the primary profession of New Zealand - agriculture.
-During our trip we will experience the ever-changing and rough nature as well as both cultures up close.
-We are going to meet local Maori tribes and the "modern" New Zealander, also known as Kiwis.
-We will experience much of what New Zealand is known for, e.g. rugby, sailing, agriculture, river rafting, trekking, kayak sailing in Abel Tasman National Park and maybe you even have the courage to try bungee jumping.
+New Zealand consists mainly of two large islands, the North Island and the South Island.
+Both islands have a varied culture and especially the nature is very diverse and different.
+The South Island consists of a continuous mountain range called the "Southern Alps" with mountain peaks at 4,000 metres, deep fjords, rainforest, glaciers, white sandy beaches and stunning scenery.
+The central part of the North Island is open and rugged, with clear signs of the constant movement of tectonic plates.
+Along the green shores of the North Island is the country's main industry, agriculture.
+On our tour you will experience the varied and rugged nature and both cultures first hand.
+We will meet local Maori tribes and the "modern" New Zealander, the Kiwi.
+We will experience much of what New Zealand is known for e.g.; rugby, sailing, farming, river rafting, trekking, kayaking in Abel Tasman National Park and maybe you dare to bungy jump.

 Even though New Zealand is a very safe country for tourists and even though everyone speaks English, there are many interesting cultural differences and things for us to experience on the other side of the Earth.

-The indigenous people, the Maoris came from the Polynesian islands more than 1000 years ago and they named the country "Aotearoa" - the land of the long white cloud.
+The indigenous Maori people came from the Polynesian islands almost 1000 years ago, they called the country "Aotearoa" the land of the long white cloud.

 Before the trip we will be investigating the Maori culture and the Kiwi culture.
 Apart from being a fruit and a non-flying endangered bird, a Kiwi is also a loving nickname for a person from New Zealand.
 We are going to try and understand the differences and challenges that exist between the two cultures.